Loderian/Activities/README.txt

 == Upgrade Notice ==

+= 1.0.4 =

+Allows you to use activity reports on small devices!

 = 1.0.3 =

-* Makes editing participant info on reports easier
+Makes editing participant info on reports easier.
-* Report checkmarks can be used digitally (not adapted to phone use yet)
+Report checkmarks can be used digitally (not adapted to phone use yet).
-* Easier to make default report settings
+Easier to make default report settings.

 = 1.0.2 =

-* Sites are more usable for IE users
+Sites are more usable for IE users.

 = 1.0.1 =

-* Should be a lot safer to use
+Should be a lot safer to use.

 = 1.0.0 =

-* Lets you create activities!
+Lets you create activities!

-== Arbitrary section ==

-This plugin was made for a specific purpose, the Activity Report.
-After we did a lot of searching for plugins with a similar feature, but with no results, I was set on the task of creating this plugin.
-Mainly the features in this extension was made as they where needed or as a part of the foundation for the Activity Report.
-And I made some things that I thought where good to have, like the use of responsibility as a sudo role.
-As my first PHP and released project I hope you enjoy it even though it might not be a very polished thing.